codefellows-seattle-javascript-401d19/36-full-stack-crud/backend/README.md

     - Server response: _400 error_ stating that body and content are rquired.
 #### DELETE:
   - If a valid **id** is given:
-    - Server response: _deletes the planet from the database and sends a 204 status_
+    - Server response: _deletes the expense from the database and sends a 204 status_
   - If the **_id is incorrect or was not given_**:
     - Server response: _404 error_ Item Not Found